 USDA Forest Service.
-The fisher is listed as a Forest Service Sensitive species in Washington (B. Naney, pers. comm.).
-In project planning, if fisher habitat occurs in the planning area it is taken into consideration.
-The recent designation of the fisher as a Federal Candidate species by U.S. Fish and Wildlife Service provides no additional protections for fisher habitat on Forest Service lands in Washington.
+The fisher is listed as a Forest Service sensitive species in Washington (R. Naney, pers. comm.).
+The recent designation of the fisher as a federal candidate species by the U.S. Fish and Wildlife Service provides no additional protections for fisher habitat on Forest Service lands in Washington.